RemyPorter/Diffucinations/Readme.md

 ![ssendnik eats](imgs/ssendnik%20eats.png)

 ## Alternative Alphabets
 I'm going out on a limb, but I suspect most of Stable Diffusion's data is trained in English.
 But there are lots of other languages and alphabets.
 What happens when we use some of those?
+Even better, what happens when I'm just grabbing a handful of characters which spell out nonsense?

 ### Ʒ
 ![Ʒ](imgs/%C6%B7.png)